foggynight/typewriter/doc/vision.md

 ## Introduction

-**led** aims to simulate the experience of using a typewriter, from within a computer terminal.
+Typewriter inspired text editor

-## History
+This project was started with a line editor similar to UNIX ed in mind, but has changed direction.

-This project was started with a line editor similar to **ed** in mind, but has changed direction.
-I want a typewriter for functional use, but am finding them hard to find; so I'm writing a program to replace a physical typewriter.
+I want a typewriter for functional use, but I can't find one.
+I'm going to write a program to simulate using one instead.

 ## System Features